 Many times no one stands, and rarely more than 3 men stand.
 That’s a very emotional moment.

-Most men of my generation (baby boomer) and older never heard anything on the subject from our own fathers.
+Most men of my generation (baby boomers) and older never heard anything from our fathers.
 That’s deeply sad.

 However, it’s also an opportunity to break that cycle of silence and talk to other dads (including our own) about it.